-Breeders need to make sure owners have Rottweiler experience, or don’t place a puppy with someone unless you follow up on its training.
-I’ve met too many owners who are in over their head with a dog on the verge of being aggressive because the breeder placed a dog with too much drive in a home that wasn’t prepared to handle it.
+Breeders need to make sure owners have Rottweiler experience or don’t place a puppy with someone unless you follow up on its training.
+I’ve met too many owners who are in over their heads with a dog on the verge of being aggressive because the breeder placed a dog with too much drive in a home that wasn’t prepared to handle it.

 What does a day with Vom Bösen Blick look like?

 I personally have two young children so our day starts very early.

 Every dog gets individualized time a minimum of 5 times per day, which may be a social time in the yard, house time, swimming, or training.
 My competition dog goes with me at least 4 days a week to training and I always try and bring an extra dog along for the ride.
 If I have pet dog clients I need to meet, oftentimes I bring a dog or two with me for distraction training.

 For day to day stuff, every dog is on a different feeding regime so twice a day I am mixing food, supplement, and medications.
 I don’t have litters often but I try and make sure as soon as they are mobile they are outside in a play-enriched area.
 And then obviously there is lots of kennel cleaning that comes with owning dogs which I typically do in the afternoon and last thing at night.

 How do you decide on the price of each one of your puppies?